Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models

-The first finding is that the AHT test has Type I error close to the stated $\alpha$ level for all parameter combinations studied, whereas the standard test (based on the CR1 variance estimator and $m - 1$ degrees of freedom) does not.
-Figure \ref{fig:overview} illustrates this pattern, for constraints of varying dimension (from $q = 1$, in the first column, to $q = 6$, in the final column) and nominal $\alpha$ level (from .01, in the first row, to .10, in the last row).
-In each of these figures, the number of clusters varies from 15 to 50 (on the horizontal axis), the solid horizontal line indicates the stated $\alpha$ level and the dashed line indicates an upper confidence bound on simulation error.
-It can be seen that the AHT test has Type I error near the stated $\alpha$ level, even with a small number of clusters.
-When the number of clusters is very small, the Type I error can be smaller than the stated $\alpha$ level.
-Although there exist situations in which the error is above the simulation bound, the departures are typically small.
-For example, when $m = 15$ the rejection rates do not exceed 0.021 for $\alpha = .01$, 0.073 for $\alpha = .05$, and 0.134 for $\alpha = .10$.
+The first finding is that the AHT test has Type I error close to the stated \(\alpha\) level for all parameter combinations studied, whereas the standard test based on CR1 does not.
+Figure \ref{fig:overview} illustrates this pattern at the nominal type I error rate of \(\alpha = .05\), for constraints of varying dimension (from \(q = 1\), in the first column, to \(q = 6\), in the final column) and varying number of clusters.
+It can be seen that the AHT test nearly always has Type I error less than or equal to the stated \(\alpha\) level, even with a small number of clusters.
+When the number of clusters is very small, the Type I error can be smaller than \(\alpha\), particularly for tests of multiple-constraint hypotheses.
+Although the error is above the simulation bound under some conditions, the departures are typically small.
+For example, when \(m = 15\) the rejection rates do not exceed 0.012 for \(\alpha = .01\), 0.055 for \(\alpha = .05\), and 0.106 for \(\alpha = .10\).
 The rejection rates are even closer to nominal for lower-dimensional constraints.
-In comparison, the Type I error for the standard test can be markedly higher than the stated $\alpha$ level, particularly when the number of clusters is small or the dimension of the hypothesis is large.
-For example, for nominal $\alpha = .05$, the maximum Type I error ranges from 0.124 ($q = 1$) to 0.686 ($q = 6$) for data sets with 15 clusters.
-Perhaps even more important for practice, even when there are 50 clusters, the rejection rate of the standard test can be far above the stated $\alpha$ level.
-Again, focusing on the $\alpha = 0.05$ case, the maximum error ranges from 0.072 ($q = 1$) to 0.183 ($q = 6$).